finos/technical-oversight-committee/meetings/README.md

 # Meeting Minutes

-All TSC meetings are minuted, with the full catalogue of provided here:
+All TOC meetings are minuted, with the full catalogue of provided here:

 - [June 20, 2023](2023-06-20.md)
 - [June 7, 2023](2023-06-07.md)